dgraph-io/dgraph-docs/content/dgraph-glossary.md

 depending on if it is found or not, a new entity is created with associated predicates or the entity predicates are updated.
 Upsert operations are important to implement uniqueness of predicates.

 ### Zero ###
-Dgraph consists of zero and alpha. servers.
-Zero servers control the Dgraph database cluster.
-It assigns Alpha servers to groups, re-balances data between groups, handles transaction timestamp and UID assignment.
+Dgraph consists of Zero and [Alpha](#alpha) nodes.
+Zero nodes control the Dgraph database cluster.
+It assigns Alpha nodes to groups, re-balances data between groups, handles transaction timestamp and UID assignment.
 </div>